 All staff members are trained on health protocols to ensure full understanding and compliance, and what to do in the event someone becomes ill, coordinating with our Health and Safety Officer Dr. Kay Hooshmand.

 - If your child is sick, please do not send them to class or camp.
 If your student is showing symptoms while present, we will ask parents to pick them up.

 Specific to COVID-19:

-- Upstage promotes healthy hygiene practices by teaching students the importance of washing their hands with soap and water for at least 20 seconds, monitoring students to make sure they are washing their hands, providing campers with hand sanitizer with at least 60% alcohol when they don’t have easy access to soap and water, and encouraging children to cover their coughs and sneezes with a tissue or to use the inside of their elbow.
+- Upstage promotes healthy hygiene practices by teaching students the importance of washing their hands with soap and water for at least 20 seconds, monitoring students to make sure they are washing their hands, providing hand sanitizer with at least 60% alcohol when they don’t have easy access to soap and water, and encouraging children to cover their coughs and sneezes with a tissue or to use the inside of their elbow.

 - All facilities are thoroughly cleaned and disinfected on a regular basis.

 - Ventilation of the areas will be maximized using highest quality Hepa filters wherever possible.

 Thank you for your help making our classes and programs safe, fun, and memorable for everyone!